stanford-rc/ibswinfo/README.md

 * SB7800 Switch-IB2 (EDR)
 * QM8700 Quantum (HDR)

+> [!NOTE]
-_If you find other working models, please feel free to open an [issue](https://github.com/stanford-rc/ibswinfo/issues/new) and we'll complete the list._
+> If you find other working models, please feel free to open an [issue](https://github.com/stanford-rc/ibswinfo/issues/new) and we'll complete the list._